VinylNerd/ThinkPad-T440P-OpenCore/README.md

 I also learned alot about T440P and got the idea to hackintosh from Wolfgang's Channel (https://www.youtube.com/channel/UCsnGwSIHyoYN0kiINAGUKxg).

-I recomend checking both of these out if you are a T440P owner
+I recommend checking both of these out if you are a T440P owner

 ## WHAT WORKS